 For purposes of this investment policy, assets of the portfolio shall be segregated into two categories based on expected liquidity needs and purposes - Cash equivalents and Investments.
 Assets categorized as Cash equivalents will be invested in permitted investments maturing in ninety (90) days or less or deposited in Deposit Accounts.
-Assets categorized as Investments will be invested in permitted investments will be invested maturity of no more than two (2) years from the date of purchase.
+Assets categorized as Investments will be invested in permitted investments will be investments will be invested in permitted of no more than two (2) years from the date of purchase.